orglofch/gpu-particles/README.md

 GPU-Particles
 ============

-A particle engine which can simulate 1,000,000+ particles on the GPU.
+A GPU accelerated particle engine which can simulate 1,000,000+ particles.

 Language: C++